Jack of all Inverts

 Males will hitch a ride on the back of a female and connect abdomen for several hours.
 They are polygynandrous; females will mate many times with many males.
 One female can produce over 250 eggs each.
 Oviposition begins in late August, peaks during mid-September, and tails off at the end of September.
 Females will continue to lay until late October until most of the green foliage is no longer present.

 These hatched after a chilled diapause of ~3 months+.
 Leave them to overwinter outside in a container or put them in a fridge.
 Make sure leaves are available when you pull them out of cold storage.
+I have occasionally noted an odd straggler that hatches way after others, often many months behind.
+I am still looking into this oddity.

 Domino Roach (Therea petiveriana)